flarum/cli/README.md

 * `flarum-cli make frontend model [PATH]`
 * `flarum-cli update js-imports [PATH]`

+All commands can use a `--no-interaction` flag to proceed with defaults when possible.

 ## For Maintainers

 This section is for maintainers of the flarum-cli codebase.